Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/prestige-classes.md

 All of the following are features of the thaumaturgist prestige class.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** Thaumaturgists gain no proficiency with any weapon or armor.
+Thaumaturgists gain no proficiency with any weapon or armor.

+### Spells per Day
-**Spells per Day:** When a new thaumaturgist level is gained, the character gains new spells per day as if he had also gained a level in whatever spellcasting class he belonged to before he added the prestige class.
+When a new thaumaturgist level is gained, the character gains new spells per day as if he had also gained a level in whatever spellcasting class he belonged to before he added the prestige class.
 He does not, however, gain any other benefit a character of that